René Angélil: Later life, illness and death

 Angélil suffered a heart attack in 1991 at age 49.
-In 1999 he was diagnosed with throat cancer and made a full recovery after treatment.
+In 1999, he was diagnosed with throat cancer, and made a full recovery after treatment.
 He appeared in the video for Simple Plan's song "Save You" as a survivor of cancer.
-In 2009, Angélil reportedly underwent a heart-related medical procedure to deal with arterial blockage.
-The procedure had been planned for months and was not heart surgery.
+In 2009, Angélil reportedly underwent a planned, heart-related medical procedure to deal with arterial blockage.

 Angélil had surgery in December 2013 for throat cancer.
 In June 2014, Angélil stepped down as Dion's manager to focus on his health, but was still involved in business decisions related to her career.
 In September 2015, Dion announced that Angélil's cancer had progressed and that he had only "months to live".
-Angélil died on January 14, 2016, of throat cancer, two days before his 74th birthday.
-He received a "national funeral" service at Notre-Dame Basilica from the government of Quebec on January 22 and was buried at the Notre Dame des Neiges Cemetery.
+Angélil died on 14 January 2016, of throat cancer, two days before his 74th birthday.
+He received a "national funeral" service at Notre-Dame Basilica from the government of Quebec on 22 January, and was buried at the Notre Dame des Neiges Cemetery.

 Following Angélil's death, Dion became the sole owner and president of her management and production companies, including CDA Productions and Les Productions Feeling.